Tetsewa/todos-react/README.md

 # Lil' Todos Exercise before lunch

-- Make sure you do `npm install` after you clone this repo!
+Make sure you do `npm install`, then `npm run dev` after you clone this repo!

 You need to be able to toggle Todos into their `complete` and `incomplete` states!